artseyio/qmk-artsey/README.md

 A lot of this work wouldn't be possible with outside inspiration.
 In no particular order:

+- The ARTSEY community for their help ensuring our code is maximally accessible
 - [filterpaper's QMK userspace](https://github.com/filterpaper/qmk_userspace)
 - [sungo's QMK userspace](https://git.sr.ht/~sungo/qmk_userspace)